-Not drawn from the real world remains a huge debatable subject.
+Not being drawn from the real world remains a huge debatable subject.

 Part of the joy found in my artwork is the opinion that no piece is ever complete and can be changed at any time with the stroke of a paintbrush.

-My name is Suhail Mitoubsi and I am a non-representational abstract painter.
-I work from my home in beautiful Teesside, north east England.
+My name is Suhail Mitoubsi and I am a non-representational abstract artist.
+I work from my home studio in beautiful Teesside, north east England.

 My journey with art goes back many years ago as a young child painting watercolour figurative art and landscapes.

 Later, I became interested in photography and nearly made it into a professional career.
 I continued painting as well as I was trying to see if there was a link between painting and photography.

 Photography was amazing in the sense I could capture and record a real second in life frozen in time.
-It was an artist representation of real objects from the real world.
+It was an artist’s representation of real objects from the real world.

 Both types of art are considered “realism”, i.e. depicted from the real world around us.
 The real world, as always, is full of rules.

 But the art I was looking for is the one that is free from rules and restrictions – the one that promotes freedom of expression, freedom of self-discovery without rules restricting your expression.

-The more photography and figurative painting I did, the less satisfaction I was getting and gradually I became to realize that I needed more challenges – more freedom of expression.
+The more photography and figurative painting I did, the less satisfaction I was getting and gradually I came to realise that I needed more challenges – more freedom of expression.

-That is all about non-representational abstract painting – no rules, no restriction, no limitation, at least in my opinion.
+That is all about non-representational abstract painting – no rules, no restrictions, no limitations, at least in my opinion.

 I have been creating non-representational abstract paintings for many years now and never looked back.